-Controllers preferences enable you to adjust MIDI and X-keys controller settings for Wirecast.
-Select the Controllers tab in the Preferences window, then select a controller from the drop-down menu.
+Controllers preferences enable you to adjust MIDI controller settings for Wirecast.
+Select the Controllers tab in the Preferences window, then select a MIDI controller from the Controllers drop-down menu.

-Wirecast provides control of three MIDI controllers: APC MINI, APC40mk2, Launchpad MK2, and one X-keys controller: XKeys 128.
+Wirecast provides control of three MIDI controllers.: APC MINI, APC40mk2, and Launchpad MK2.